 Do iPhones function well at high altitude?

-There are no issues with bringing an iPhone above 10,000'.
-However the cold can impact the battery life making it necessary for it to be charged a few times on the trip.
+Yes.
+However, the cold can impact the battery life making it necessary for it to be charged a few times on the trip.

 Is a Kindle or Nook practical on this trip?

 Yes, but if you wish to take it on the trek you will certainly need to recharge it once in a while using a personal solar charger.
 We recommend downloading all of your desired books before arriving in Peru.